yurakomarnitskyi/Library-project/README.md

 - Create a new author
 - View the list of registered users
 - Add a book as an order and delete it
+- You can also search for books by filtering

 ## Installation